C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-- Do not present this slide - it's there so the deck stands on its own as a document, and sources are properly credited
+- Do not present this slide - it is there so the deck stands on its own as a document, and sources are properly credited
 - Skip past it in the room, or use it as a two-second bridge to the closing slide -->